World RX of Catalunya

 The World RX of Catalunya is a Rallycross event held in Spain for the FIA World Rallycross Championship.
 The event made its debut in the 2015 season, at the Circuit de Barcelona-Catalunya in the town of Montmeló, Catalonia.

-In 2015 and 2016, the event was called "World RX of Spain", changing its name in 2017 and 2018 to "World RX of Barcelona".
+From 2015 to 2018, the event was called "World RX of Barcelona".
 From 2019 onwards, it's called "World RX of Catalunya".

 Due to COVID-19 pandemic which affected the 2020 FIA World Rallycross Championship season calendar, the circuit hosted a double-header season finale.
 The first race was named as World RX of Pirineus-Barcelona 2030 as mark of support for Pyrenees-Barcelona bid for the 2030 Winter Olympics.
 The second race was held under World RX of Catalunya name.